Air Gallet: Development and release

 Air Gallet was developed by Gazelle, a company established by former Toaplan employees after the latter's bankruptcy in 1994.
 It was designed by Junya Inoue, who had worked on titles such as Batsugun (1993), and directed by Tatsuya Uemura.
 It features the voice work of Lenne Hardt and Jeff Manning.
-Inoue wanted Air Gallet to be different from his previous projects, with a more "loud" and boisterous presentation.
-However, Gazelle's severe financial difficulties and strict deadlines prevented him from being able to design it exactly how he wanted.
+Inoue wanted Air Gallet to be different from his previous projects, with a more "loud" and boisterous presentation, but Gazelle's severe financial difficulties and strict deadlines prevented him from being able to design it exactly how he wanted.
 Inoue himself created most of the game's backdrops, such as the Tokyo-themed area in the second level.
 Development was hastily rushed to meet deadline, giving the team little time to finetune its difficulty balance and mechanics.

 Air Gallet was published by Banpresto, a subsidiary of Bandai that focused primarily on games with licensed anime characters.
 Banpresto had worked with Gazelle on an arcade adaptation of Pretty Soldier Sailor Moon a year prior, which gave the two companies a solid business relationship.
 The game was released in February 1996, being titled Aku Gallet in Japan.
 After launch, the title was showcased to attendees at the 1996 AOU Show.
 After its release, Inoue and other employees left Gazelle to join Cave.